pandosme/pandosme.github.io/docs/_posts/2024-04-13-Image2SDCard.md

 categories: [Node-RED]
 ---

 This Node-RED flows provides trigger image captured to and SD Card.
-Any event can be used to trigger image captureing including inject timer, camera events, or external clients using API.
+Any event can be used to trigger image capturing including inject timer, camera events, or external clients using API.
 The flow also provides API to list images and get/download selected image.
 You can modify the flow to fit all your needs.

 ## Prerequisite